Skip to content

 The demo uses people and referral information as shown above.

-The following steps will create tables and insert data to BigQuery in the GCP web console.
+The following steps will create tables and insert data to BigQuery in the Google Cloud Web Console.

 Firstly, create dataset with multiple-region support in .